testrepo11244/sn-getting-started-with-git-and-github-bcc5c78b/CONTRIBUTING.md

-# Contributing to the Simple Interest Calculator
+# Contributing to github-final-project

 We welcome contributions of all kinds!
-Whether you have a bug report, a bug fix, documentation improvements, enhancements, or new ideas, your help is appreciated.
+Whether you want to report a bug, fix an issue, improve the documentation, add a new feature, or share an idea, your help is appreciated.

+**All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.**

-## How to Contribute
+## How to contribute

+1. Fork the repository.
-1. **Fork the repository** and create a new branch for your work.
+2. Create a new branch for your work (`git checkout -b my-feature`).
-2. **Make your changes** and ensure that the project still works as expected.
-3. **Write clear commit messages** describing what you have done.
+3. Make your changes and commit them with clear messages.
+4. Push the branch to your fork (`git push origin my-feature`).
-4. **Open a Pull Request** targeting the `main` branch of the original repository.
+5. Open a Pull Request against the `main` branch of the original repository.
-5. **Participate in the review process** – we may ask for clarifications or adjustments.

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+Please ensure that your code follows the existing style and that all tests (if any) pass before submitting a PR.

 Thank you for helping make this project better!